sspoojavigni/100-days-of-coding-challenge/README.md

 31)[Given a sequence of distinct non-negative integers, where each number is written in a separate line.
 The sequence ends with 0.
 Print the second largest element in this sequence.
 It is guaranteed that the sequence has at least two elements.](Day31.md)

 32)[The Indian Air Force (IAF)  is using more than 10,000 spy planes to go across LoC to scout for terrorist camps in Pakistan.
 Whenever a spy plane takes off for reconnaissance, the Plane ID is added to a list.
 Whenever the plane returns, the ID is again added to the same list. ](Day32.md)

+33)[
+In the first line, print the third character of this string.
+In the second line, print the second to last character of this string.
+In the third line, print the first five characters of this string.
+In the fourth line, print all but the last two characters of this string.
+In the fifth line, print all the characters of this string with even indices (remember indexing starts at 0, so the characters are displayed starting with the first).
+In the sixth line, print all the characters of this string with odd indices (i.e. starting with the second character in the string).
+In the seventh line, print all the characters of the string in reverse order.
+In the eighth line, print every second character of the string in reverse order, starting from the last one.
+In the ninth line, print the length of the given string.](Day33.md)